A Floer fundamental group: Generation of the fundamental group

 i.e. such that

 \end{lemma}

 \begin{proof} Pushing a generic topological loop $\gamma$ down by the flow of the Morse function $f$ deforms it into a Morse loop $\varphi_{f}^{+\infty}(\gamma)$, i.e. a word in the index $1$ critical points.
 Here generic means that the loop avoids the stable manifolds of all the index $k\geq2$ Morse critical points.
-Our genericity assumption allows to assume that the evaluation of Floer loops are indeed generic in this sens, and we get a well defined map
+Notice that the evaluation of the Floer steps form a finite collection of $1$-dimensional segments in $M$, and the stable manifolds of index $k\geq2$ critical points of $f$ are codimension $k\geq 2$ submanifolds.
+Therefore, for a generic (and even open dense) choice of $(f,g)$, Floer loops and such unstable manifolds do not meet, and we get a well defined map